piotrkulpinski/css-style-guides/README.md

 Code is written and maintained by people.
 Ensure your code is descriptive, well commented, and approachable by others.
 Great code comments convey context or purpose.
 Do not simply reiterate a component or class name.

-If you're forced to use some hack, put an explanation or source somewhere near as a comment.
+If you're forced to use any hack within your code, put an explanation or source somewhere near as a comment.

 ## Sass